Smoked Beef Tenderloin – Reverse Seared

-Beef Tenderloin is incredible cooked on the smoker.
-We’re using the reverse sear method to create an incredible smoky flavor, then finishing it over a hot grill for that perfect sear, and then slicing it into medallions to serve.
+Smoked Beef Tenderloin is absolutely incredible.
+It combines tender beefy flavor with the richness of smoke.
+We’re using the reverse sear method for this recipe to create an incredible smoky flavor, then finishing it over a hot grill for that perfect sear, and then slicing it into medallions to serve.

 This post is sponsored by Beef.
 It’s What’s For Dinner. on behalf of the Beef Checkoff.
 All opinions are my own.

-Whether a holiday dinner or special occasion, various cuts of beef create a great option for crowds, and can be adapted for use on a grill or smoker.
-Our smoke roasted beef Tenderloin is the perfect example.
-This step by step process follows the reverse sear method to give you the perfect, tender smoked beef Tenderloin every time.
+Whether a holiday dinner or special occasion, various cuts of beef create a great options for crowds and can be adapted for use on a grill or smoker.
+Our smoked Beef Tenderloin is the perfect example.
+This step by step process follows the reverse sear method to give you the perfect, tender, smoked Beef Tenderloin every time.

 But first let’s talk about Beef Tenderloin.

 Beef Tenderloin is a muscle that comes from the rear, or backbone, of the cow beneath the ribs.
 This location gets little movement as the animal roams, so there is less connective tissue.
 It’s why this cut is so lean and tender versus one that gets a lot of movement, like chuck roast or beef brisket.

 Beef Tenderloin is the most tender beef muscle next to flat iron steak.
 The flavor profile is rich and buttery when cooked to the right internal temperature.

 It’s an expensive cut.
 You can buy the tenderloin roast already trimmed, but this will cost you more per pound.
 We like to buy an untrimmed roast and then cut it into our roast shape, and then use the other scraps and pieces for other dishes.
 If you buy the entire roast it may come connected with butcher’s twine.
 We remove the twine while it cooks because smoked tenderloin won’t lose its shape.

 The whole tenderloin should be trimmed into three parts.